joursler-Sunset/idunno.Authentication/src/idunno.Authentication.SharedKey/README.md

 ### <a name="keyResolution"></a>Key Resolution

 Your key resolution function must have the signature `byte[] FunctionName(string keyId)`.
-If the keyID specified is unknown, return an empty array.
+If the keyID specified is unknown, return either null or an empty array.

 ```c#
 public byte[] GetKey(string keyId)